 10. What have you done to improve your skills in the last year?

-From watching TV to studying books and taking courses, good chefs are always improving their skills.
+From watching TV to studying books and taking courses, the very best chefs are always improving their skills.
 Let the manager know how you’re becoming a better cook.

 The questions are all pretty easy to answer, so you have nothing to worry about as you head into your chef job interview!